olahol/react-tagsinput/README.md

 ##### validate

-A function which returns true if a tag is valid, default function returns true for every string but the empty string.
+A function which returns true if a tag is valid, default function returns true for every string but the empty string and non unique tags.

+##### transform

+A function which returns transforms a tag before it is added, the default function is just identity (it returns the same tag).
+This is useful for tag completion.

 ##### addKeys

 An array of key codes that add a tag, default is `[9, 13]` (Tab and Enter).

+##### removeKeys

+An array of key codes that remove a tag, default is `[8]` (Backspace).

 ##### onChange

-Callback when the tag input changes, the argument is an array of the current tags.
+Callback when the tag input changes, the argument is an array of the current tags and the tag which was added or removed.

-##### onBlur

-Callback when input field blurs, the argument is an array of the current tags.

 ##### onChangeInput

 Callback when the input changes, the argument is the value of the input.

+##### onBlur

+Callback when input field blurs.

 ##### onTagAdd

 Callback when a tag is added, argument is the added tag.

-##### onBeforeTagAdd

-Callback before a tag is added, if it returns a `string` the tag is transformed if it returns a falsy value the tag is not added.

 ##### onTagRemove

 Callback when a tag is removed, argument is the removed tag.

-##### onBeforeTagRemove

-Callback before a tag removed, if it returns a falsy value the tag is not removed.

 ### Methods

+##### focus()

+Focus on the tag input.

 ##### getTags()